Share:

 Can the coroner make recommendations for public safety?

 Yes, this is a key function of a coronial inquest.
-If matters about public safety arise during an inquest, a coroner is able to make comments on these issues, including recommendations on what should occur to prevent another death from happening in the same circumstances.
+If matters about public safety arise during an inquest, a coroner can make comments on these issues, including recommendations on what should occur to prevent another death from happening in the same circumstances.

 Coronial inquests have a very important function in ensuring lessons are learned from tragic events.

-A person’s family generally have a right to be heard at a coronial inquest.
+A person’s family has a right to participate in a coronial inquest.
 This means they are able to see the evidence that is provided to the court (by the police, statutory bodies like work health and safety regulators, and court experts).
-A family may also wish to provide their own evidence and make submissions about what findings a coroner should make about the manner and cause of a person’s death and improvements which should be made.
+A family may also wish to provide their own evidence and make submissions about what findings a coroner should make.

 We have assisted families with: